Future Tenses ESL Games, Activities and Worksheets

 ESL Future Tenses Game - Grammar: Writing Sentences from Prompts, Guessing - Intermediate (B1) - 30 minutes

 In this intriguing future tenses game, students practice future forms by anonymously completing a questionnaire and then guessing who completed other questionnaires from their answers.
 First, students anonymously complete a questionnaire by writing their answers in sentence form in the spaces provided.
 Students then put an assigned number at the top of the questionnaire and hand it in.
 Next, students take turns coming to the front of the class and reading the answers on another student's questionnaire to the class along with the student's number.
-The other students listen and guess which classmate wrote the answers.
-Students write their guesses on a piece of paper.
+Each student listens and guesses which classmate wrote the answers, writing the name and number of the person on a piece of paper.
 When all the questionnaires have been read out, students reveal their numbers.
 Students score one point for each correct guess.
 The student with the most points wins.

 Questions of the Future Preview